11anil/Dice-game/README.md

 # Dice-game

-A Fun game using react
+A Fun game using React Js